mainmatter/mainmatter.com/src/posts/2020-05-04-facilitate-client-onboarding.md

 ![kick-off-arches](/assets/images/posts/2020-05-04-facilitate-client-onboarding/kick-off-arches.png#@1440-2880)

-At simplabs, we believe in working alongside clients throughout projects not only as a way to get better outcomes but also because we aim to build relationships rather than just projects.
+At Mainmatter, we believe in working alongside clients throughout projects not only as a way to get better outcomes but also because we aim to build relationships rather than just projects.